 Mushrooms, in general, are a fantastic addition to any healthy diet.
 They are rich in protein, fiber, vitamins, and minerals while being low in calories, fat, cholesterol, and sodium.

 While only around 25 mushroom species are typically eaten, up to 700 different types may have medicinal properties.
-Many of these are too bitter or woody to eat, but it is possible to use them as supplements instead.
+Many of these are considered too bitter or woody to eat but can be taken as supplements instead.

 So, how do medicinal mushrooms work, and what are their benefits?
 Let’s take a look.

 Mushrooms are rich in compounds known as polysaccharides.
 These are large carbohydrate molecules that have a range of potential benefits for our health.

 The best-studied polysaccharides are called beta-glucans, and these play a crucial role in how medicinal mushrooms work.
 They interact with several different physiological systems, especially the immune system.

 Most therapeutic mushrooms contain beta-glucans and, therefore, have somewhat similar effects.
 However, individual species also possess unique compounds that give them a variety of benefits.